 - You can work on your own supervised research project - through the UROP program or directed research - or assist faculty researchers by working as a paid research assistant.
 Participating in such research can demonstrate initiative, an ability to stay on task, communication skills, and persistence in dealing with setbacks.

-- Some programs (i.e. MD/PhD programs) require research experience.
-Other programs that emphasize direct patient care generally strongly value research experience and an interest in health research.
+- Some programs (i.e. MD/PhD programs) require substantial research experience.
+Other programs that emphasize direct patient care value research experience and an interest in health research.

 - Your work may lead to a poster, publication, or conference presentation; these are all demonstrable achievements that are valued by health professional and graduate programs.

 - You may find out that you enjoy research and want to pursue it later in your health professional career!

 There are three types of health sciences research: basic, clinical, or translational.

 - Basic laboratory research focuses on increasing knowledge or understanding disease mechanisms.